 7. Clearly state the users’ responsibilities

-It is a new reality of mobility that users have to accept more responsibility for protecting sensitive information and devices than they did in the days of desktop PCs.
-Education is key.
+It is a new reality of mobility that users have to accept more responsibility for protecting sensitive information and devices than they did in the days of desktop PCs only.
+And education is key.
 Clearly outlining the risks and users’ responsibilities in protecting themselves and the organization against security breaches is essential.
 Have employees sign the new mobility policy agreeing to use strong passwords as well as accept the "wipe if lost or terminated" policy.
-And above all - do NOT allow jailbreaking.
+And above all - do NOT allow jailbreaking phones.

 What do you think?
 Has this info been helpful?
-Let us know in the Comment box below or shoot me an email if you’d like to chat about this in more detail.
+Please let us know in the Comments box below or shoot me an email if you’d like to chat about this in more detail.